MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-78-Staff-Sergeant-Parker-Gordon-Fox-Suicide-Prevention-Grant-Program/section-78.125.md

 (c) Grantees must inform VA in writing of any key personnel changes (e.g., new executive director, the suicide prevention services grant program director, or chief financial officer) and grantee address changes within 30 days of the change.

-(The Office of Management and Budget has approved the information collection provisions in this section under control number 2900-TBD)
+(The Office of Management and Budget has approved the information collection provisions in this section under control number 2900-0904)[87 FR 13835, Mar.
+10, 2022, as amended at 89 FR 62663, Aug.
+1, 2024]